 $ Matches the end of the string.
 Hence(?:,|$) matches up toa ,or the end of the string.

-.*?. is any character, * is 0 or more, the ? is where it gets interesting.
-The ? modifies the * to make in non-greedy.
-What this means is to match to the shortest possible match.
-Without this, the expression might find a single token from the beginning of the 1st link to the end of the last.
+.*?. is any character, * is 0 or more.
+The ? modifies the * to make it match to the shortest possible match.
+Without this, the expression might find a single token from the beginning of the first link to the end of the last.

 .*?
 The shortest possible match of any characters that still satisfies the entire regex.